tech-learning-collective/tech-learning-collective.github.io/pricing/index.md

 ### Individuals

-All courses are offered on a sliding scale basis.
-Most courses range from $200.00 to $350.00 (USD) per course.
-Most courses consist of four weekly sessions ranging from three to four hours each, which breaks down to ~$10 to ~$20 per hour of classtime, and are usually held on weekends or in the late afternoon and early evenings.
-After your pre-enrollment application has been approved, please confirm the details for the course you&rsquo;re enrolling in, as we do not offer refunds or discounts beyond sliding scale tuition.
+All courses are offered on a sliding scale basis, and most students pay anywhere from $200.00 to $500.00 (USD) for their course tuition.
+This breaks down to approximately ~$10 to ~$30 per hour of classtime.
+After your pre-enrollment application has been approved, please confirm the details for the course you&rsquo;re enrolling in, as we do not offer refunds or discounts beyond sliding scale tuition (i.e., financial assistance).

-Your exact cost for a course is evaluated during your application process and is based *solely* on your financial means.
+Your total cost for a course is evaluated during your application process and is based *solely* on your financial means.
+See [§ Financial aid](#financial-aid) for details.
 Your outstanding balance for course enrollment, along with payment information, will be sent to you at the time you enroll in your chosen course.
 We expect to receive the entirety of your course tuition in full before the start of your first class.

-The Tech Learning Collective charges an application fee of ${{ site.payments.prices.application_fee }} USD per course.
+Tech Learning Collective charges an application fee of ${{ site.payments.prices.application_fee }} USD per course application.
 This fee is the same for all courses and rolls into tuition.
 For example, if your sliding scale cost is evaluated to be ${{ site.payments.prices.application_fee }}, your outstanding balance for the course will be zero after you have paid your application fee.
 If your sliding scale cost is evaluated to be $100.00, your outstanding balance will be $75.00.

-We do *not* offer any refunds.
+We do *not* offer any refunds for any reason.

 ### Groups